ethereum/pos-evolution/pos-evolution.md

 Finally, given a view $G$ (*Since usually one talks about a specific point in time, the time can be suppressed and a notation such as $\mathscr{view}(v_i)$ (or, to simplify the notation, $G$) can be used to talk about $\mathscr{view}(v_i,t)$.*), let $M$ be the set of latest attestations, one per validator.
 The weight $w(G,B,M)$ is defined to be the sum of the stake of the validators whose last attestation in $M$ is to $B$ or descendants of $B.$

-The following algorithm implements the LMD-GHOST fork choice rule.
+The following algorithm implements the LMD-GHOST fork-choice rule.

 ![](https://storage.googleapis.com/ethereum-hackmd/upload_3f3996e05c94ac56163b0994a5c11843.png)

 #### FFG Casper + (H)LMD-GHOST = Gasper

-As we already mentioned, **Gasper** is a proof-of-stake protocol obtained by combining the finality gadget Casper on top and (an FFG-aware variation of) the fork choice LMD-GHOST as a basis, called *Hybrid* LMD-GHOST (HLMD-GHOST).
+As we already mentioned, **Gasper** is a proof-of-stake protocol obtained by combining the finality gadget Casper on top and (an FFG-aware variation of) the fork-choice LMD-GHOST as a basis, called *Hybrid* LMD-GHOST (HLMD-GHOST).

 <details><summary>Beacon State</summary>